liamckenna/DevlUp-Wargames/README.md

 # DevlUp-Wargames
-game repo for the devlup wargames game jam of 2023 /nby Eric Bratu and Liam Mckenna
+game repo for the devlup wargames game jam of 2023 by Eric Bratu and Liam Mckenna